mutagha/observability-zero-to-hero/README.md

 Parser: Parses logs into structured data.

-Record Modifier: Modifies or adds fields to logs.
+Record Modifier: Modifies or adds fields to logs

+Forward: Receives logs from other Fluentd or Fluent Bit instances.

-Output Plugins
+      3 ES Output Plugins:

+After processing, Fluent Bit uses output plugins to forward the logs to a centralized logging backend like Elasticsearch, Fluentd, Kafka, or cloud storage services.

+For example, logs can be sent to Elasticsearch for indexing and analysis.

   These plugins define where Fluent Bit sends the processed logs:

 Elasticsearch: Sends logs to an Elasticsearch server.